teagan-pado/Views-Tracking-Challenge/README.md

 ```
 npm run serve
 ```
 - once your emulator is running, you can can easily access the firestore database and your function logs through the firebase emulator ui at http://localhost:4000.
-You should see some dummy data in the database when on startup
+You should see some dummy data in the database
 - use https://sirocodingchallenges.web.app to easily make requests to your function running locally
 - NOTE: we don't have hot reloading setup for this project yet, so you'll have to terminate the emulator and restart whenever you make code changes with
 ```